mbillingr/openml-rust/README.md

   - [ ] probably requires a specialized implementation for each type
 - [ ] run tasks
   - [ ] Learner/Predictor trait for use with tasks
+  - [ ] Data type strategy:
+    - a: burden the ML model with figuring out how to deal with dynamic types
+    - b: cast everything to f64
+    - c: make type casting part of the feature extraction pipeline

 ## Future Maybe-Goals
 - flow support